openhwgroup/core-v-xif/doc/x-interface.md

 ## Interface Definition
 The X-Interface defines in total four independent decoupled channels communication between the accelerator adapter and the offloading processor core.
 The X-Request and X-Response channels route instruction offloading requests and accelerator writeback responses.
-The XMem-Request and XMem-Reponse channels route memory transaction requests and responses.
+The XMem-Request and XMem-Response channels route memory transaction requests and responses.

 The X and XMem SystemVerilog interfaces are separately defined as independent entities.
 Request channel signals are prefixed with the letter `q`.